dlstreamer/dlstreamer/docs/index.md

 ```

 ## Custom post-processing tutorial <a name="tutorial"></a>
-There are several ways how you can access inference results provided by GVA elements in GStreamer pipeline using GVA API:
+There are several ways how you can access inference results provided by DL Streamer elements in GStreamer pipeline using DL Streamer API:
-1. Create **C++/Python** application, which sets up callback on buffer passing through any GVA element and runs video analytics pipeline.
-In the body of this callback GstBuffer and, hence, GVA API will be available
+1. Create **C++/Python** application, which sets up callback on buffer passing through any DL Streamer element and runs video analytics pipeline.
+In the body of this callback GstBuffer and, hence, DL Streamer API will be available
 2. Create **C++/Python** application, which runs video analytics pipeline with standard appsink element added as sink.
 You will then be able to register callback on GstBuffer incoming to appsink
-3. Write your own GStreamer plugin which has access to GstBuffers coming through and insert it to pipeline after GVA inference elements
+3. Write your own GStreamer plugin which has access to GstBuffers coming through and insert it to pipeline after DL Streamer inference elements

-We've got plenty examples of following ways 1 & 2 in our samples and most existing GVA elements relying on existing inference result are basically based on 3rd way (e.g. **gvaclassify**, **gvatrack**, and more).
+We've got plenty examples of following ways 1 & 2 in our samples and most existing DL Streamer elements relying on existing inference result are basically based on 3rd way (e.g. **gvaclassify**, **gvatrack**, and more).
 Let's focus on one specific task: let's say, you have very specific deep learning model, which requires custom post-processing (**gvadetect** is not able to correctly interpret inference results of some models you can train or find on Web).
 You know how post processing should be implemented, but you don't know how to get and make any use of inference results produced by video analytics pipeline.
 To solve this task, you will need **gvainference** element, which runs deep learning model inference on passing video frame and stores raw inference result in a form of GVA::Tensor, attached to GVA::VideoFrame.
 So we use **gvainference** to get tensors, but how do we access these produced tensors?

 Any of 3 approaches above will suffice.
 For the clarity of explanation, let's choose 1st one and focus on it.
 Also, for our tutorial we will add "custom" post-processing for SSD-like models. **gvadetect** already implements this type of post-processing, but here we will use **gvainference** and set up post-processing as callback.
 In your case, you will need to only put your post-processing code instead of ours.